 As a scientific organization for professionals who manage and conserve wildlife and habitats, The Wildlife Society (TWS) is increasingly concerned about the lack of ethnic and cultural diversity within the profession.
 Diversity is essential if the profession is to grow and meet the nation's conservation challenges.
-To help address this concern, TWS established a professionaldevelopment program for Native students studying various aspects of natural resource management.
+To help address this concern, TWS established a professional-development program for Native students studying various aspects of natural resource management.

 The indigenous community has enormous potential to enrich diversity within the wildlife profession.
 Native lands often consist of important wildlife habitat, and indigenous students are showing a growing interest in pursuing careers in wildlife management and conservation.
 Furthermore, Native American and other indigenous cultures rely heavily on wildlife resources as a source of income, basis for their culture, and subsistence living.
 TWS has an active Native Peoples' Wildlife Management Working Group (hereafter, Working Group or NPWMWG) composed of wildlife professionals and students, tribal and non-tribal, who recognize native people's cultural, spiritual, and ecological connections to the land.
 TWS and the Working Group have been exploring ways to promote the early development of indigenous wildlife professionals.
-Interest in wildlife careers is growing among indigenous students, and since its inception in 2006.
-In 2018 the program has provided 13 students with professional development opportunities.

 TWS believes one of the most-effective ways to support indigenous wildlife students is to give them an opportunity to attend and participate in TWS's Annual Conference - the largest gathering of wildlife professionals in North America.
-In 2008, TWS, with support from multiple federal agencies, implemented a competitive Native Student Professional Development (NSPD) Program.
-Individuals selected for this program receive grants of \$1,500-\$2,500 each (depending on student location, conference location and total amount of funding available) to help cover registration fees, lodging, meals and transportation to attend and participate in the annual conference.
+In 2006, TWS, with support from multiple federal agencies, implemented a competitive Native Student Professional Development (NSPD) Program.
+Individuals selected for this program receive grants of \$1,000-\$2,500 each (depending on student location, conference location and total amount of funding available) to help cover registration fees, lodging, meals and transportation to attend and participate in the annual conference.
 They also receive a one-year membership in TWS and become members of the Native Peoples' Wildlife Management Working Group.
 As TWS members they receive all the associated benefits, including The Wildlife Professional, the weekly eWildlifer, access to the TWS Network Online Directory (launching in December), and free online access to all TWS journals (effective Jan.
 1).
+Since its inception in 2006, the program has provided 123 indigenous students with professional development opportunities plus another 10 students in 2019.